wapc/wapc-go/README.md

 ## Example

-The following is a simple example of synchronous, bi-directional procedure calls between a WebAssembly host runtime and the guest module.
+The following is a simple example of synchronous, bidirectional procedure calls between a WebAssembly host runtime and the guest module.

 ```go
 package main